 Consequences of an Intestate Estate

 If a will cannot be found, the estate will be considered “intestate” and assets will be distributed according to state probate code.
-In this case, the assets will be distributed among the decedent’s heirs according to the laws of intestacy.
+In this case, the laws of intestacy decide how to distribute the assets among the descendants heirs.
 This means that the assets may not be distributed according to the testator’s wishes and may not go to the beneficiaries named in the will.
 This can lead to family conflicts and disputes.

 It’s important to take action as soon as possible if you suspect that a will may have been accidentally damaged or destroyed.
 Contacting an estate planning attorney is a good first step, as they can help you navigate the probate process and ensure that your loved one’s final wishes are carried out.